adimail/aryabhatta-search/README.md

 Aryabhatta-Search is an AI-powered platform that unifies educational content across all academic levels.
 It combines a smart search engine, structured content organization, interactive 3D models, and community-driven learning to simplify discovery and enhance understanding.

+We built an educational search engine that helps users learn more effectively by generating clear, structured responses to their search queries.
+When a user looks something up, we create a summary tailored to their age and education level, highlighting important points.
+The responses are personalized based on the user’s previous searches, age, and educational status, and they power a book and study material recommendation system.
+For this, we use a machine learning algorithm (TfidfVectorizer) to suggest relevant courses based on the user’s search history.

 ![LLM response](./public/llm.jpeg)

 ## Features